sat5297/frontendManagementSystem/README.md

 # Employee Management System

 The Employee Management System can be used for managing the employees at any organization.
-This is the frontend uses React whereas the backend uses Microservices based approach.
+The frontend uses React whereas the backend uses Microservices based approach.

 The backend comprises of the following microservices:
 <ul>